PAYCENT Price Reaches $0.0015 (PYN)

 According to CryptoCompare, “Paycent is a global mobile dual e-wallet that can be funded by cryptocurrencies (e.g. Bitcoin, Ether, Litecoin) with high liquidity and fiat currencies within the same mobile application.
 This allows the cryptocurrencies holders multiple avenues of spend and straddle the world of fiat and cryptocurrencies.
 The full ecosystem of Paycent and Paycent mPOS allows payments for daily household spend such as utilities, cable and Telco airtime.
 All conversions from cryptocurrencies to fiat will be done in real time. “

-It is usually not presently possible to purchase alternative cryptocurrencies such as PAYCENT directly using U.S. dollars.
-Investors seeking to trade PAYCENT should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase PAYCENT using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as PAYCENT directly using US dollars.
+Investors seeking to trade PAYCENT should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy PAYCENT using one of the exchanges listed above.

 Receive News & Updates for PAYCENT Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for PAYCENT and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.